Food and Nutrition|Prevention and Wellness

 • Fruits and vegetables

-• Whole grains (such as oat bran, whole and rolled oats, and barley)
+• Whole grains (oat bran, oats, barley)

-• Legumes (such as beans and peas)
+• Legumes (beans and peas)

-• Nuts and seeds (such as ground flax seed)
+• Nuts and seeds (ground flaxseed)

 Often, there are no symptoms telling you that you could have high cholesterol.
 If you have high cholesterol, your body may store the extra cholesterol in your arteries.
 This build-up is called plaque.
 Over time plaque can become hard and make your arteries narrow.
 Large deposits of plaque can completely block an artery.
 The plaque can also break open.
 This leads to formation of a blood clot that can block the flow of blood.